Samillion/ModernZ/docs/TRANSLATIONS.md

 If you'd like to share your translations with the community:

 1. **Fork the repository**: Visit the ModernZ GitHub page (https://github.com/Samillion/ModernZ) and click "Fork" to create your own copy of the project.
 2. **Edit the** `modernz-locale.json` **file** Add your translations to the file in your forked repository.
 3. **Submit a Pull Request** Create a pull request on GitHub to propose your changes for review and integration.

 ---

-Thanks for contributing ❤️ Every translation helps make the project better!
+Thank you for contributing ❤️ Every translation helps make the project better!